dartlangfr/game-store-codelab/README.md

     ```
 3. Iterate over the games list
   - Import `x-game` component in your `games.html` file and to be able to reused it.
-  - Loop over games using a template loop and reusing the `x-game` component
+  - Loop over games using a template loop and reusing the `x-game` component like this:

     ```HTML
     <x-game game="{{game}}"></x-game>